CSGuides/grad-job-guide/_interviewing/twobody.md

 {% include quote.html content=quote user="weimer" %}

 {% capture quote %}
-*everyone really wants to know and you should almost certainly tell them.*  During my interviews, I would find a way to drop my partner's existence and job ambitions into an early conversation. *In every case*, I was met with a relieved "Oh I'm so glad
+*Everyone really wants to know and you should almost certainly tell them.*  During my interviews, I would find a way to drop my partner's existence and job ambitions into an early conversation. *In every case*, I was met with a relieved "Oh I'm so glad